vikaspatel2/vikaspatel2/README.md

 - 👋 Hi, I’m @vikaspatel2
-- Im IT student
+- Im an IT student at University of Mumbai.
-- Well know of HTML,CSS,Python,JAVA,ADVANCE PHP
-- I’m interested in web development and app development
+- Ambitious learner!

 <!---